-Group A.4 is designated for aggregators managing a behind-the-meter virtual power plant (VPP) aggregation of residential or non-residential customers.
-In PY 2024, there were over 6,000 residential participant sites.
+Group A.4 is designated for aggregators managing a behind the meter virtual power plant (VPP) aggregation of residential or non-residential customers.
+In PY 2024, there were over 2,800 residential participant sites.
 There were seven events called for subgroup A.4 in PY 2024, across a variety of durations and start times.
-Both the individual event days and the average weekday event reductions in Table 3-9 were significant and meaningful.
+Both the individual event days and the average weekday event reductions in Table 3-8 were significant and meaningful, unlike the other subgroups in PY 2024.
 In the tables, the bars show a visual comparison of the reductions that are numerically labeled on the left of the bars.
 Reductions were lower on July 24th due to a technical issue causing notifications to be sent after the beginning of the event.

-Aggregate reductions for significant events range from 15.8 MW (July 24th) to 30.7 MW (September 9th).
+Aggregate reductions for significant events range from 4.2 MW (July 24th) to 11 MW (September 4th).
 No clear correlation between weather conditions, event window, and load reductions is evident.
 This makes sense conceptually since A.4 load reductions are typically only dependent on battery capacity.
+Significance was not correlated with event temperature and all events produced statistically significant load reductions.

-Additionally, A.4 participants experience a statistically significant increase in load immediately before and after the event.
-This is seen prior to the event as typical battery dispatch, used to offset the wholehome load, is halted to preserve the state-of-charge for actual event hours.
+Additionally, A.4 participants experience significant post-event charging after the conclusion of the event.
+This is seen prior to the event as typical battery dispatch, used to offset the whole-home load, is halted to preserve the state-of-charge for actual event hours.
 Similarly, the post-event charging is the result of participant's having depleted their battery over the course of the event, requiring them to draw more from the grid than they would have if their battery still had its typical charge.